theelims/SmartAssPlug/docs/assembly.md

 !!! warning "Don't Damage the Tube"

-    These tweezers are quite sharp and easily punctuate the tube.
+    These tweezers are quite sharp and easily puncture the tube.
 Be especially cautious.

 <div style=flex>
 <img src="../img/TubeInstall02.jpg" style="width:320px">